difference between f1 and indy 500 cars

 Indy 500 cars, on the other hand, are designed for the Indy 500 race and the IndyCar Series.
 While they are still built for speed and agility, their design is more focused on durability and safety.
 Indy cars are slightly more upright and less aerodynamic than F1 cars, which can make them slower on straightaways but faster in the turns.
 They are powered by V6 engines that produce around 700 horsepower, allowing them to reach speeds of up to 230mph.

-See also difference between records and documents
+See also difference between entrepreneur and entrepreneur

 The Races